 I graduated from Edinburgh University with a Masters Degree in Psychology in 1985.
 I have studied at Post Graduate level with the Charlie Waller Institute (CWI) at Reading University and at the University of Hertfordshire where I was awarded a Post Graduate Diploma in Cognitive Behavioural Therapy (CBT).
 I am a fully accredited member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
 I am married with four children.

-Central to the workings of Cognitive Behavioural Therapy is that our interpretation of an event or experience affects our responses to it.
-I will work collaboratively with you, exploring worries and anxieties that may have been difficult for you to manage for many years and in doing so we will give you knowledge and understanding – a tool kit that will allow you to live your life as you want to, to enable you at last to feel good about yourself and the world around you.
-I have an integrative approach to therapy and draw upon other modalities if it is appropriate.
+Central to the workings of CBT is that our interpretation of an event affects our responses to it.
+CBT is based on the concept that your thoughts, feelings, physical sensations and actions are all interconnected, and that negative thoughts and feelings can trap you in a vicious cycle.
+I will work collaboratively with you, exploring worries and anxieties that may be new to you or may have been difficult for you to manage for many years.
+Together, we will explore these to understand how they developed and how they are being maintained and then look at new more helpful ways of managing things to allow you to live your life in a more rewarding way.
+I take an integrative approach to therapy and draw upon other modalities including ACT, if it is appropriate.

-One of the most important aspects of undertaking any therapy is the relationship that you build with your therapist as this will determine how well you respond to treatment and give you the best opportunity of achieving your goals for treatment.
+One of the most important aspects of undertaking any therapy is the relationship that you build with your therapist, as this will determine how well you respond to treatment and give you the best opportunity of achieving your goals for treatment.
+I have experience of working with all ages and have worked with clients as young as 4 years old.

-Hourly sessions are one to one except when working with families and younger children.
+CBT sessions are one to one except when working with families and younger children.
 These are usually weekly at the start of treatment and the number of sessions required will vary depending upon personal need and response to treatment.
-Top up sessions may be required at certain intervals.
+Sessions last for approximately one hour.
+I work from home in Edinburgh and Aberdeenshire and I am also able to make home visits if necessary.
+In addition I consult remotely over Zoom, FaceTime or similar.

 CBT is an effective treatment for a variety of psychological issues including: